gleicon/cook/README.md

 ## Comparison

+The chart below is not a benchmark or a pros/cons comparison.
+It is a radar of where cook sits.
+All these frameworks are established, have companies behind them and serve thousands of Enterprise customers to their merit.

 | Feature         | Cook   | Ansible | Pyinfra | Terraform |
 | --------------- | ------ | ------- | ------- | --------- |
 | Language        | Python | YAML    | Python  | HCL       |